 Participants sign up for the whole series. – Sign up using this form: shortstories

-Build Your Own Theology
+Bagels and Building Your Own Theology

-– with Rev. Johanna Nichols
+– with Rev. Johanna Nichols, Minister Emerita

 Getting to Know UU and CVUUS

 Curious about what it means to be a Unitarian Universalist?
 Have questions?
 Ever wonder, why do we do that?
 Then consider joining us where we will answer your questions.
-Sessions are open to all….
+Sessions are open to all.
+Anyone can participate in these sessions, and we particularly welcome folks who are potentially interested in CVUUS membership.

 • Getting to Know Unitarian Universalism